-- Understand the basic question being asked that will be studied in the laboratory based environment as it pertains either to the treatment of patients with radiation or some aspect of the cancer initiation process. - Understand the acute and late effects that could result from treatment of patients with cancer.
-Here an appreciation is required of either the process of clinical treatment and/or the experience of patients undergoing treatment.
-This information may be generated from either attendance at clinical meetings or through discussion with your mentor. - Understand how to design an experiment that will generate useful data.
-It may be that you will participate in the experimental design process.
-This will include the concept of appropriate controls, the need for experimental repetition and critical assessment of data. - Demonstrate the ability to keep and record both data and results such that others could understand and repeat your work as necessary.
-As a part of the training you will be required to present your progress in an informal setting as a part of weekly laboratory meetings.
+- Understand the basic question being asked that will be studied in the laboratory based environment as it pertains to the treatment of patients with radiation. - Understand the acute and late effects that could result from treatment of patients with cancer. - Understand how to design an experiment that will generate useful data.
+This will include concept of appropriate controls, the need for experimental repetition and critical assessment of data - Demonstrate the ability to keep and record both data and results such that others could understand and repeat your work as necessary.